rhberro/ifood-frontend-test/README.md

 npm install
 ```

-Make a new copy of the .env.example file and fill it with your Spotify token from [this link](https://developer.spotify.com/console/get-featured-playlists).
+Make a copy of the .env.example file and fill it with your Spotify token from [this link](https://developer.spotify.com/console/get-featured-playlists).

 ```
 cp .env.example .env